needle-mirror/com.unity.ui.builder/Documentation~/FeatureList.md

 1. Custom C# elements not in the `UnityEngine.UIElements` and `UnityEditor.UIElements` namespaces have no namespace alias and appear as their full type.
 1. (2019.3+) A relative path to a `.uss` asset is used in the `src` attribute of the `<Style>` tag if the asset is in the same folder as the main asset, or a subfolder of that folder.
 Otherwise, an absolute path is used.
 1. (2019.3+) A relative path to a `.uxml` asset is used in the `src` attribute of the `<Template>` tag if the asset is in the same folder as the main asset, or a subfolder of that folder.
 Otherwise, an absolute path is used.
+1. Pane header displays the name of the `.uxml` asset being previewed.
+1. If asset is saved on disk, a button to open the `.uxml` asset in the default IDE will appear in the top-right corner of the pane header.

 ### USS

 1. Updates on all StyleSheet/Selector changes.
 1. Dimension (Length) styles have the unit added to the USS (`px`).
 (No support for `%` yet.)
+1. Pane header displays the name of the `.uss` asset being previewed.
+1. If asset is saved on disk, a button to open the `.uss` asset in the default IDE will appear in the top-right corner of the pane header.

 ## Inspector